HMRC SDLT: SDLT Higher Rates for Additional Dwellings: Current Rates and Guidance

-Principles and Concepts of SDLT Higher Rates for Additional Dwellings
+SDLT – Higher Rates for Additional Dwellings

-• Guidance is based on Schedule 4ZA of the Finance Act 2003.
+- These rates are part of Schedule 4ZA of the Finance Act 2003.

 Understanding Higher Rates of Stamp Duty Land Tax (SDLT)